The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 First a note on what we see.
 Utena is closer to Akio than before; she has to move closer to make her decision, which may prejudice it.
 She is seated at the table.
 The meal remnants must have been cleared away.
 From our point of view, the window and light show are to the left (on the side of illusions), and we see the futon to the right (the side of reality), with the lamp that she turns off.
 She is between them, facing neither—she has not decided which way to go, stay with childhood or move to adulthood.
 But she is facing Akio, who has made the decision for her.
 The art skillfully puts feelings into small differences in her expression.
 When looking at the board, she seems uncertain.
 When looking at Akio, she seems adoring.

 The othello game is the mating game.
 It’s straightforward, right?
 Utena has realized that losing her virginity is a possibility tonight, and she is in a struggle—a game—to decide whether she should.
 Akio has a stake and plays the “yes to sex” side.
-(Akio’s black disks are his color and stand for his dark corruption, and also in othello black plays the first move.)
+(Akio’s black disks are his color and stand for his evil, and in othello black plays the first move.)
 At first Utena resists the possibility; the game looks even.
 Her body is hunched over and her arms held defensively, showing her resistance.
 Then she looks up at Akio, and the next thing she knows she has lost.
 She made the decision—and it is represented as a loss, as a bad outcome for her, as Akio overpowering her resistance.

 When she looks back the board and suddenly realizes she has lost, she is surprised: She’s used to winning, thanks to her power of miracles, and she didn’t expect her resistance to collapse.
 She says “it turned around!” (literally, “it’s a reversal!”).
 That look upward at Akio was the last step forward that Akio lured her into, and now she is too close; without noticing, she stopped trying to resist.
 Akio wins the mating game, he successfully manipulated her into wishing for sex—giving consent that is worth nothing, except that Utena believes in it.